PRAHARI प्रहरी

 Entropy Sentinel

-The EntropySentinel scores the quality of seed material
+The EntropySentinel scores the quality of entropy material.

 (via TIVRA), it uses